-On October 9, 2020, the Company filed a prospectus supplement relating to an at-the-market offering with Cantor pursuant to which the Company may sell from time to time, at its option, up to an aggregate of \$40.0 million of shares of the Company's common stock, through Cantor as sales agent, pursuant to the 2019 Sales Agreement (the "2020 ATM Offering").
+On October 9, 2020, the Company filed a prospectus supplement relating to an at-the-market offering with Cantor pursuant to which the Company could sell from time to time, at its option, up to an aggregate of \$40.0 million of shares of the Company's common stock, through Cantor as sales agent, pursuant to the 2019 Sales Agreement (the "2020 ATM Offering").
 Sales of the common stock were made on the Company's shelf registration statement on Form S-3, which was declared effective by the SEC on February 10, 2020.
 The aggregate compensation payable to Cantor was 3.0% of the aggregate gross proceeds from each sale of the Company's common stock.
+The Company terminated this agreement in January 2021.

-The following table summarizes the total sales under the 2020 ATM Offering for the six months ended June 30, 2021 (in thousands except for share and per share amounts):
+The following table summarizes the total sales under the 2020 ATM Offering for the nine months ended September 30, 2021 (in thousands except for share and per share amounts):

-r the Six Months Ended June 30, 2021
+Mon the Nine ths Ended ber 30, 2021

 Total shares of common stock sold 19,120,037

 Average price per share \$ 1.47

 Gross proceeds \$ 28,100

 Commissions earned by Cantor \$ 843

 Net proceeds \$ 27,257